skrumpy-demoscene/memview/readme.md

 - Enter to update value, the cusror will automatically move on
 - Space during an update to abort it
 - T to toggle text / hex (data updates still as hex digits)
+- F to find a byte, G to repeat the search forward
 - Z to dump the screen to the ZX printer (```COPY```)
 - X to exit, RUN will carry on from the same address